AlphaThe shape of the args bound by build. Must

 parameter.

-Subject slots the predicate will read at evaluation time.
-Used by validate to flag rules that reference slots a caller can't provide.
+AlphareadsContext keys the predicate will read at evaluation time.
+Used by validate to flag rules that reference keys a caller can't provide, and by the type system to narrow ContextScope.get to just those keys.

 A named, parameterised check that a Rule can refer to by id.

-Each primitive declares which subject slots it needs (
+Each primitive declares which context keys it reads (

 Example

-A primitive that reads one slot.
+A primitive that reads one context key.
 The args shape lives on

 An id must contain a